yuichielectric/deploy-github-enterprise-server/README.md

 On this repository, you can install GitHub Enterprise Server with Terraform.
 To maintain the terraform state, we use Azure Storage.

-## Setting up
+## Set up

+### Azure authentication

+To authenticate Azure from terraform, see [here](https://www.terraform.io/docs/providers/azurerm/guides/azure_cli.html) and configure the authentication in Terraform.

 ### Terraform backend

-The terraform configuration uses Azur backend to store its state.
+The terraform configuration uses Azure backend to store its state.
 To initialize Azure backend, run the following commands:

 ```sh
 $ cd azure-storage-blob-backend